dgparent/Second-Brain-Foundation/docs/08-archive/decisions/strategic-decision-framework.md

    - Build for Obsidian users exclusively
    - Embrace the ecosystem

-2. **Optimize for plugin success**
+2. **Optimize for module success**
-   - Best-in-class Obsidian plugin
+   - Best-in-class Obsidian module
-   - Integrate with other popular plugins
+   - Integrate with other popular modules
    - Participate in Obsidian development

 3. **Build services revenue**